Category: Emerging Trends

 Druckman is well known and respected in business and in the accounting profession worldwide.
 Following an entrepreneurial career in the software industry, he operated as a non?executive chairman and director for companies in a variety of sectors until taking over the IIRC post.
 He was formerly a director of the U.K. Financial Reporting Council, member of the City Takeover Panel and president of the Institute of Chartered Accountants in England and Wales (ICAEW).
 His high-profile work on sustainability matters has included chairing The Prince’s Accounting for Sustainability Project (A4S) Executive Board and the FEE Sustainability Group.

 John L. Paluszek, APR, Fellow PRSA, senior counsel, Ketchum

 Paluszek specializes in reputation management and corporate responsibility.
-He is a past chair of The Global Alliance for Public Relations and Communication Management, liaison to the United Nations for the Global Alliance and the Public Relations Society of America, and a public relations representative on the IIRC communications committee.
+He is a past chair of The Global Alliance for Public Relations and Communication Management, liaison to the United Nations for the Global Alliance and PRSA, and a public relations representative on the IIRC communications committee.

-Katerina Tsetsura, Ph.D., Gaylord family professor of strategic communication/public relations, University of Oklahoma
+Katerina Tsetsura, Ph.D., associate professor, strategic communication, Gaylord College of Journalism and Mass Communication, University of Oklahoma

 Tsetsura has more than 70 peer-reviewed publications.
 She has worked in journalism, public relations and advertising in Russia and the USA.
 Tsetsura continues to provide strategic counseling to agencies, companies and organizations around the world in the areas of strategic planning and issue monitoring.
 Tsetsura is a chair of the PRSA Global Affairs Committee and is a member of editorial boards of several leading journals in the field, including Communication Theory and PR Journal.